keithduncan/logplex-statsd/README.md

 ## Summary

 Heroku injects platform errors into your application’s Logplex stream.
-You can view the last 24hrs worth of these errors in the application’s dashboard.
+You can view the last 24hrs worth of these errors in the application’s dashboard but can’t build on top of them.

 If you want to graph these error trends over a longer time scale, apply functions to them or configure nagios alerts based on their occurrence, you need to dump them into a database.